Authors: Paolo Tamagnini, Simon Schmid, and Christian Dietz

 Figure 2: This diagram follows the execution of the blueprint for guided automation on a web browser: (1) upload the dataset file, (2) select the target variable, (3) filter out undesired columns, (4) select the algorithms to train, (5) define the execution environment.
 At the top is the flowchart that will serve as the navigation bar throughout the process.

 After crunching the numbers — i.e., data pre-processing, feature creation and transformation, parameter optimization and feature selection, and final model re-training and evaluation in terms of accuracy measures and computing performance — the final summary page appears showing the model performance metrics.
 At the end of this final page we will find the links to download one or more of the trained models for future usage, for example, as a RESTful API in production.

 For a look at the full end-user experience, you can watch the guided automation application in action in this demo video, “Guided Analytics for Machine Learning Automation.”

 Want to try it out at our next after-work Guided Analytics Learnathon: Building Applications for Automated Machine Learning?
 We're in Rome on May 28 at 6:30 PM.
 Find out more and sign up here

 The Workflow Behind Machine Learning Automation

-The workflow behind the blueprint is available on the public KNIME Examples Server from the KNIME website or via KNIME Analytics Platform under 50_Applications/36_Guided_Analytics_for_ML_Automation/01_Guided_Analytics_for_ML_Automation.
+The workflow behind the blueprint is available on on the KNIME Hub here.